huishingchong/ris_jamming_anomaly_detection/README.md

 src/ contains helper classes for my ML pipeline: data_handler.py, models.py, timing.py, metrics.py and utils.py

-**Note** for the runs, output directory set to results/ different so it doesn't override my experimental results
+**Note** for the runs, output directory set to results/ different folder so it doesn't override my experimental results output folder (experimental_results/)

 ### Other

-- The `datasets` folder contain train (train_jamming_features_research.csv) and test datasets (\*\_test.csv)
+- The `datasets/` folder contain train (train_jamming_features_research.csv) and test datasets (\*\_test.csv)
 - For transparency, you can find the folder of the full experimental results output used for analysis and reported in dissertation.
-This is located in `experimental_results` folder.
-Subfolder 'rq2' was for RQ2, 'eval' was for evaluation (RQ3) standard threhsold, 'eval_stealthy_threshold' was for evaluation (RQ3) stealthy threshold. and 'active_jamming' for comparison
+This is located in `experimental_results/` folder.
+Subfolder 'rq2' was output for RQ2, 'eval' was for evaluation (RQ3) on standard threhsold, 'eval_stealthy_threshold' was for evaluation (RQ3) stealthy threshold. 'active_jamming' folder showed the outputs for training models and evaluating the standard threshold, just as external comparison with RIS jamming.

 ## References